smonist/craft4-ddev-vite-blueprint-plugindev/README.md

 # Craft CMS Dev Environment

 Combine the power of Craft CMS and Vite.js with zero configuration setup and incredible fast paced development 😎.

+This repository is a fork of the original blueprint with added support for local plugin development.
+Adjust local plugin path to your needs in the following files:
+``.ddev/docker-compose.mounts.yaml``
+``composer.json - repositories section``